sami-ulhassan/react-coding-challenge/README.md

   `sundara.amancharla@aspaara.com` as a contributor.
 * Please also update the README with any additional details or steps that are requried to run your implementation.
+*  We understand that there is a limited amount of time, so it does not have to be perfect or 100% finished.
+Plan to spend no more than 2-3 hours on it.

 For any additional questions on the task please feel free to email `sundara.amancharla@aspaara.com`.